High Quality Links purple

 It’s easier to produce content for this kind of website, but Google won’t consider it a high-quality backlink.

-Avoid sites with a lower authority score than yours—you don’t want to put a lot of effort into producing a post only to gain little to no increase in your page ranking.
+Avoid sites with a lower authority score than yours, as you don’t want to put a lot of effort into producing a post only to gain little to no increase in your page ranking.

 6) Find Unlinked Mentions